S4qib/Discord-Bot-Installer-Script/README.md

 # Have any suggestions for a bot?

-Open a ticket and i'll reply and add it as soon as i can!
+Open a issue and i'll reply and add it as soon as i can!